xtanaa001/academic-kickstart/content/authors/admin/_index.md

 # [Online Mechanism Design](/research/#online-mechanism-design) and [Online Learning](/research/#online-learning).
 I am most excited by problems where  theory provides rich insight into the design of real networks, platforms,and markets.
 ---

-I am currently a Postdoctoral Fellow at ECE, [University of Toronto](http://someurl), hosted by Professor [Alberto Leon-Garcia](https://www.nal.utoronto.ca/).
+I am currently a Postdoctoral Fellow at the [Department of Electrical & Computer Engineering](https://www.ece.utoronto.ca), [University of Toronto](http://someurl), hosted by Prof. [Alberto Leon-Garcia](https://www.nal.utoronto.ca/).

-Before that, I received my Ph.D. degree in ECE from [Hong Kong University of Science and Technology](https://www.ust.hk) in 2018, advised by Professor [Danny H.K.
+Before that, I received my Ph.D. in Electronic and Computer Engineering from [Hong Kong University of Science and Technology](https://www.ust.hk) in 2018, advised by Prof. [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/).
 From Oct.
-2015 to April 2016, I was also affiliated with the School of Engineering and Applied Science, [Harvard University](https://www.harvard.edu/), hosted by Professor [Na (Lina) Li](https://nali.seas.harvard.edu/).
+2015 to April 2016, I was also affiliated with the School of Engineering and Applied Science, [Harvard University](https://www.harvard.edu/), hosted by Prof. [Na (Lina) Li](https://nali.seas.harvard.edu/).

-I study the interplay between **mechanism design**, **machine learning**, and **online algorithms**, with a focus on applications in **networked systems and platforms**  (e.g., computer networks, cloud computing, and energy systems).
+I study the interplay between Mechanism Design, Machine Learning, and Online Algorithms, with a focus on applications in Networked Systems and Platforms  (e.g., computer networks, cloud computing, and energy systems).
 For more details about my work, please see [Research](/research) page.